canonical/kafka-k8s-operator/README.md

 ### Storage support

-Currently, the Charmed Apache Kafka Operator supports 1 or more storage volumes.
+Currently, the Charmed Apache Kafka K8s Operator supports one storage volume.
 By default, a 10G storage volume tied to a
 [Kubernetes PVC](https://kubernetes.io/docs/concepts/storage/persistent-volumes/)
 is installed.